 The Best Things To Do in Helsinki in September

 Having visited other Nordic countries in the past, I was very keen to add Finland to my list, so what better way to start than with the capital, Helsinki.
 Fun fact: Turku was the capital of Finland before Helsinki, while it was still part of Sweden, and I hear it's one of the best day trips from Helsinki that you can take (if you have time of course).
 Helsinki is the most northerly capital of continental Europe, and it's also the world's coldest capital so make sure you're fully equipped for the weather if you visit Helsinki in the winter time.
-Don't worry about buying bottles of water while you're there, because Helsinki's quality of water is so high it's exported to other countries.
+You'll have to go a bit more north to catch the Northern Lights though!
+And don't worry about buying bottles of water during your trip because Helsinki's quality of water is so high that it's exported to other countries.

 Despite it being one of the smallest European capitals, it has a lot to offer in terms of cultural experiences.
 There are some great things to do in Helsinki, and a lot of places are easily within walking distance of one another.
 A few bloggers had mentioned that visiting the Finnish capital isn't about having lots of things to do, it's about become immersed in the culture, and most importantly it's about the food.
 If you're wondering what to eat in Helsinki, don't worry, there are a lot of amazing restaurants to choose from.

 It will take you about 30 minutes to get from Helsinki-Vantaa airport to the city centre, either by bus or by train.
 If you're planning on taking the bus, it's usually cheaper to purchase a ticket either at the machine or on the HSL app before getting onboard.
 The buses and trains run very frequently throughout the day.
 However, if you're like us and get a very late (early morning?) flight into Helsinki, the only option you're left with is a taxi or Uber, which is extremely expensive, so please avoid this if you can.